hidayat3676/laravel-rest-api-docs-generator/README.md

 </code>
-- once published you will a config file in the `config/` directory named api_docs which will have a sample of an endpoint documentation for on one api you use that sample adds your other endpoints
+- once published you will a config file in the `config/` directory named api_docs which will have a sample of an endpoint documentation for  one api you can use that sample to adds your other endpoints
+- next paste the following code in your routes/web.php
+- <code>\Hidayat\ApiDocs\ApiDocsRoute::generateRoute();</code>
+- This will create a route url  `api_docs` visit this url and you
--
+- see the docs view.
+- Once you run the publish command the view which is used by the package is also published to `resources/views/vendor/api_docs` folder you can do customization as you want in there.
+- if you want to have a different url for the docs you can pass `url` to `\Hidayat\ApiDocs\ApiDocsRoute::generateRoute('custom-url');` which will be used as the url for the showing the docs instead of the default one.